qmk/qmk_firmware/docs/newbs_getting_started.md

 ```

 ::: tip
 The keyboard option is the path relative to the keyboard directory, the above example would be found in `qmk_firmware/keyboards/clueboard/66/rev3`.
-If you're unsure you can view a full list of supported keyboards with `qmk list-keyboards`.
+If you're unsure, you can view a full list of supported keyboards with `qmk list-keyboards`.
 :::

-When it is done you should have a lot of output that ends similar to this:
+When it is done you should have a lot of output that ends similarly to this:

 ```
 Linking: .build/clueboard_66_rev3_default.elf                                                       [OK]